GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 Signing annotated tags during import from within fast-import is

 not supported.
-Trying to include your own PGP/GPG signature is
+Trying to include your own PGP/GPG signature is not

-of those tags offline with the standard git tag process.
+those tags offline with the standard git tag process.

 reset